salernolabs/rescuegroups/doc/request/InventoryFiles/readme.md

 #### ::setInventoryfileSize

-Sets inventoryfileSize field with a value of type int.
+Sets inventoryfileSize field with a value of type string.

-    $query->setInventoryfileSize(int);
+    $query->setInventoryfileSize(string);

 #### ::setInventoryfileCreatedDate